sqlc-dev/sqlc/README.md

   - Directory of SQL migrations or path to single SQL file
 - `engine`:
   - Either `postgresql` or `mysql`.
 Defaults to `postgresql`.
 MySQL support is experimental
+- `emit_json_tags`:
+  - If true, add JSON tags to generated structs.
+Defaults to `false`.
+- `emit_prepared_queries`:
+  - If true, include support for prepared queries.
+Defaults to `false`.
+- `emit_interface`:
+  - If true, output a `Querier` interface in the generated package.
+Defaults to `false`.
+- `emit_exact_table_names`:
+  - If true, struct names will mirror table names.
+Otherwise, sqlc attempts to singularize plural table names.
+Defaults to `false`.

 ### Type Overrides